 any A P C or S C A P C contract to purchase an amount of pension ‘lost’ during a period of authorised unpaid leave, unpaid additional maternity or adoption leave, unpaid parental bereavement leave or unpaid shared parental leave continues, unless the member elects to terminate the contract.

-On moving to the 50/50 section, any existing contributions to:
+On moving to the 50/50 section, any extra pension contributions that the member continues to pay including:

-an A V C/S C A V C
+A V C/S C A V C

-an A P C to purchase an amount of pension ‘lost’ due to a trade dispute or due to a period of authorised leave of absence or period of unpaid additional maternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the A P C

-a S C A P C to purchase an amount of pension ‘lost’ during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity or adoption leave or unpaid shared parental leave
+A P C

+S C A P C

-an Additional Regular Contribution (A R C), added years
+Additional Regular Contributions (A R C)

+contributions to buy added years

-, Preston part-time buy-back, or Additional Survivor Benefit Contribution (A S B C) contract / arrangement in force before 1 April 2014 – see section 16
+Preston part-time buy-back, or

+contributions to an Additional Survivor Benefit Contribution (A S B C) contract / arrangement in force before 1 April 2014 (see section 16)

 are not reduced to half rate.
-The contributions under such contracts / arrangements continue to be paid in full, ie the full percentage rate or flat rate sum due under the relevant contract / arrangement.
+The contributions under such contracts / arrangements continue to be paid in full.
+The member continues to pay the full percentage rate or flat rate sum due under the relevant contract / arrangement.

 A member in the 50/50 section cannot commence payment of an APC contract which is at whole cost to the employee to buy extra pension.
 A member in the 50/50 section can commence payment of an APC contract if it is to purchase an amount of pension ‘lost’ due to: